Reporting and Fees

 Who has to report their groundwater extractions to the State Water Board?

 Any person that extracts or pumps groundwater from a probationary basin or from an area not managed under a local Groundwater Sustainability Agency (GSA), known as an unmanaged area, in a groundwater basin must file an annual report of their groundwater extractions with the State Water Board.
-Some groups of groundwater pumpers and extractors are exempt from this reporting requirement, as detailed below in the following question, "Who doesn't need to report their groundwater extractions?"
+Some groups of groundwater pumpers and extractors are exempt from this reporting requirement, as detailed in the following question, "Who doesn't need to report their groundwater extractions?"

 Who doesn't need to report their groundwater extractions?

-A well owner who extracts two acre‐feet or less of groundwater per year within a basin for domestic purposes only is known as a de minimis user of groundwater.
-The SGMA law calls such small domestic well owners “de minimis” users.
-De minimis users are exempt from groundwater extraction reporting in areas not managed under a local Groundwater Sustainability Agency, known as an unmanaged area.
-De minimis users may be exempt from reporting in probationary basins, but this will be determined for each individual basin at a State Water Board public hearing.
+In probationary basins, de minimis users may be exempt from reporting, but this will be determined for each individual basin at a State Water Board public hearing.
 The State Water Board can require reporting by de minimis users in probationary basins if necessary to sustainably manage the basin.
 The State Water Board may also choose to exclude a class or category of groundwater extractions from extraction reporting pursuant to Water Code section 10735.2(c).

 *An acre-foot is enough water to cover one acre of land with one foot of water.
 Most private users of domestic wells use less than two acre-feet of water per year.
 Domestic purposes do not include commercial activities.